imjuststeve/app-archivist-nodejs/README.md

 # ARCHIVIST SDK (sdk-archivist-nodejs)

-An archivist to run on the XYO network
+An archivist to run on the XYO network.

 ## Branches